Death and denial in Brazil’s Amazon capital

 This story was produced with the support of the Pulitzer Center on Crisis Reporting.

-Manaus is one of the hardest hit cities in Brazil, which officially has lost more than 23,000 lives to the coronavirus.
+Manaus is one of the hardest-hit cities in Brazil, which officially has lost more than 23,000 lives to the coronavirus.
 But in the absence of evidence proving otherwise, relatives like das Graças are quick to deny the possibility that COVID-19 claimed their loved ones, meaning that the toll is likely a vast undercount.

-As ambulances zip though Manaus with sirens blaring and backhoes dig rows of new graves, the muggy air in this city by the majestic Amazon River feels thicker than usual with such pervasive denial.
+As ambulances zip through Manaus with sirens blaring and backhoes dig rows of new graves, the muggy air in this city by the majestic Amazon River feels thicker than usual with such pervasive denial.
 Manaus has seen nearly triple the usual number of dead in April and May.

 Doctors and psychologists say denial at the grassroots stems from a mixture of misinformation, lack of education, insufficient testing and conflicting messages from the country’s leaders.